-Angle errors were calculated by time-correlating data from the test sensor with NLDN data (150- μ s time window) and comparing the true azimuth from the sensor (determined from the NLDN stroke location) with the azimuth measured by the sensor.
-An angle error histogram was derived from all time-correlated events with signal strengths from just above threshold to 4 times
+Angle errors were calculated by time-correlating data from the test sensor with NLDN data (150 μs time window) and comparing the true azimuth from the sensor (determined from the NLDN stroke location) with the azimuth measured by the sensor.
+An angle error histogram was derived from all time-correlated events with signal strengths from just above threshold to four times threshold (Fig. 9).
+The parametric fit has a mean value of -4 degrees (resulting from an uncorrected antenna rotation and site errors due to local site conditions), and a standard deviation of 4.5 degrees.
+This value is conservative since it includes polarization errors and the variation of the local site error around its mean value.